 Connections to and from transit stops are a challenge for many customers.
-Infrastructure improvements, such as ADA-accessible sidewalks or bicycle paths and expanding demand response transportation options, can help alleviate the challenges caused by inaccessible first-mile and last-mile connections.
-Related transit amenities can make customers feel safe and welcomed.
-Quality of service can be improved by providing ample lighting, benches, or transit shelters.
+Infrastructure improvements, such as ADA-accessible sidewalks or bicycle paths and expanding demand response transportation options, can help alleviate the challenges

 A key aspect of providing transportation is ensuring that appropriate vehicles are available and accessible to customers.
 Too few of ADA accessible vehicles can lead to more expensive trips and increases in complaints as vehicles are not properly dispersed throughout the service area.